E-ZPass: List of agencies

 Each of the E-ZPass states operates its own E-ZPass Service Center.
 NJ E-ZPass manages accounts for the Burlington County Bridge Commission, Delaware River and Bay Authority, Delaware River Joint Toll Bridge Commission and Delaware River Port Authority.
-The E-ZPass New York Service Center operates accounts for the Buffalo and Port Erie Public Bridge Authority, the Niagara Falls Bridge Commission, the Port Authority of New York and New Jersey, and the New York State Thruway Authority.
+The E-ZPass New York Service Center operates accounts for the Buffalo and Fort Erie Public Bridge Authority, the Niagara Falls Bridge Commission, the Port Authority of New York and New Jersey, and the New York State Thruway Authority.
 The Virginia Department of Transportation is Virginia's sole member of the E-ZPass Interagency Group, but not all E-ZPass facilities in Virginia are operated by VDOT.

 List of roadways, bridges, tunnels, and airports

 The following tolled roads, bridges, tunnels, airports, and parking facilities accept E-ZPass.
 Crossings between jurisdictions are listed in the state where the toll collection point is located, or linked to (in the case of international border crossings).